Toggle menu

 What will happen once I report a problem?

 Environmental Health no longer routinely investigates complaints about dog fouling in private gardens.
-We will:
+However, we will:

 Only if other prioritised work permits will we investigate.
 In this case, an officer will contact you to arrange a visit to witness the dog dirt in your neighbour's garden.
 If action is warranted a warning letter will be sent to the dog owner giving them 14 days to clean up the dog dirt.
 We also advise the dog owner that dog dirt should be removed on a daily basis.

-- Environmental Health arranging for the dog dirt to be removed and the owner being being billed for the work.
+• Environmental Health arranging for the dog dirt to be removed and the owner being billed for the work.

-Please note that if the the dog(s) concerned or their owner(s) cannot be proven to the required standard, it is not possible to take action against them.
-Formal action, if taken, in these situations is against the owner(s) of the land where there is a Statutory Nuisance law.
+Formal action, if taken, in these situations is against the owner(s) of the land where there is a Statutory Nuisance (Statutory Nuisance - West Lothian Council).
 In situations involving shared or communal gardens, this can mean action being taken against all owners, including the complainant if they are a joint owner.